ultd/checktypes-js/README.md

 ### propsFromString()

-Use this helper function to convert a string type to a Javascript type.
+Use this helper function to convert an accessor string to an array of property names (for use to traverse through an object if needed).

 ```js
 propsFromString({AccessorString String})